KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

 * `SetRootDirectory(string path)` - Sets the root directory for the schema files.
 This is required.

+* `OverrideFileDeletionMode(FileDeletionMode)` - Sets the file deletion mode.
+    * Default: `FileDeletionMode.OverwriteExisting`
+    * `FileDeletionMode.OverwriteExisting` - Overwrites existing files.
+    * `FileDeletionMode.All` - Deletes all files in the root directory.
+Will immediately quit if any of the files contained within does not match the schema.
-* `DeleteExistingFiles(bool)` - Deletes all existing files in the root directory before generating new ones.
+    * `FileDeletionMode.ForcedAll` - Deletes all files in the root directory.
+Will not check if the files match the schema.
-    * Default: `false`
-    * Note: This will first check if all the files follow the naming convention of the generator.
-If they don't, the generator will immediately exit.

 * `OverrideSchemaNamingFormat(string)` - Overrides the naming format for the schemas.
     * Default: `{0}Schema` where `{0}` is the name of the class.